-Gauge degrees of freedom do not affect physical observables.
-We therefore fix the gauge by setting $\alpha=0,\; E=0$.
-This subsection has three aims: to obtain the effective action in Fourier space (retaining only dynamical variables), to derive stability conditions, and to map out the viable parameter space.
+{Gauge degrees of freedom do not affect physical observables.
+We therefore fix the gauge by setting $\alpha = 0$ and $E = 0$.
+In this subsection, we employ a Hamiltonian analysis \cite{Dirac:1950pj, Dirac:1958sq} to derive the effective Lagrangian in the small-scale limit, establish the corresponding stability conditions, and identify the viable region of parameter space.}